/

 Should grid distance or ground distance be used in the SCFF?

-Ground distance should be used in line with the Survey Practice Directives.
+As per all cadastral surveys, ground distances should be used in the SCFF in line with the Victorian Cadastral Surveys Practice Directives.

-Is there ability to supply provisional plans when submitting ePlan applications in SPEAR?
+Can provisional plans be supplied when submitting ePlan applications in SPEAR?

 If I started a SPEAR application with a PDF plan, can I convert it to an ePlan application?